g-now-zero/server-projects/Win2019ServADDS/README.md

 <img src="https://i.imgur.com/xAbLnjf.png" width="600">
 </p>

-### 7. Run a PowerShell script to create 100 users in Active Directory.
-PowerShell is used to automate many tasks in Windows, including the creation of multiple users in Active Directory.
-This step will create 100 users in Active Directory, which can be used to test your network and ensure that everything is working correctly:
+### 7. Run a PowerShell script to create 100 users in Active Directory, which I use to test the network and ensure that everything is working correctly:

 ```powershell